randomblast/drupal-facebook/README.txt

 Enable the fb_devel.module and add the block it provides (called "Facebook Devel Page info") to the footer of your Facebook theme.

+Disable Global Redirect, if you have that module installed.
+Users have reported problems with it and Drupal for Facebook.

 Bug reports and feature requests may be submitted.
 Here's an idea: check the issue queue before you submit http://drupal.org/project/issues/fb